Miriamhz14/ProjectSimone/README.md

 ### How it works:
-- the game starts with a random pattern displayed on the botttom which has four numbers.
+- the game starts with a random pattern displayed on the botttom which has five numbers.
 - user must click on the pattern correctly to move on. (works only with mouse)
 - if user passes the first round the pattern will increase by one more number.
 - if user fails to follow the pattern they will fail and have a chance to try again.